rnmessick/data-structures-and-algorithms/otherReadmes/linkedLists.md

 **toString** which takes in no arguments and returns a string representing all the values in the Linked List.

+**Append** which adds a new node with the given value to the end of the list.

 ## Resources

 https://crunchify.com/how-to-implement-a-linkedlist-class-from-scratch-in-java/